fjxmlzn/PacGAN/synthetic_data_experiments/README.md

 ## Synthetic data experiments

 ### Prerequisites
 The codes are based on [code](https://github.com/IshmaelBelghazi/ALI) of [Adversarially Learned Inference](https://arxiv.org/abs/1606.00704) paper.
-Please install it first.
+Please install it first (follow instructions in Requirements and Setup section [here](https://github.com/IshmaelBelghazi/ALI)).
 Many thanks to ALI's authors!

 Before running codes, you may need to change GPU configurations according to the devices you have.
 The configurations are set in `config.py` in each directory.
 Please refer to [GPUTaskScheduler's github page](https://github.com/fjxmlzn/GPUTaskScheduler) for details of how to make proper configurations.